Q

 AES, visualized

-Step through every round of AES-128 — SubBytes, ShiftRows, MixColumns, AddRoundKey — with the state matrix updating live.
-GCM mode included.
+Step through every round of AES-128 — SubBytes, ShiftRows, MixColumns, AddRoundKey — with the state matrix updating live and plain-language notes that explain why each step is there.

 /03 Asymmetric